Skip to content

 It can be tough to know when back pain crosses the line from a major inconvenience to a true medical emergency.
 A herniated disc happens when the soft, gel-like center of a spinal disc pushes out through a tear in its tougher exterior.
 This can put pressure on spinal nerves, leading to the pain and other symptoms you might be feeling.
 While most herniated discs can be managed with proactive care, some situations require immediate attention.
 Learning to spot the difference is key to protecting your long-term health and getting the right help when you need it most.

-Are Your Symptoms Getting Worse?
+Are Your Symptoms Progressively Worsening?

 One of the most important things to monitor is the progression of your symptoms.
 Is the pain staying the same, or is it intensifying?
 If your back pain continues to get worse after several weeks, or if you notice a new or increasing weakness in your arms or legs, it’s time to seek medical attention.
 This progressive weakness isn't just a minor issue; if you find simple tasks like walking, standing up, or holding objects becoming difficult, your body is sending a serious signal.
 Don't wait for it to become debilitating.
 Listening to these early warning signs allows you to get a proper diagnosis and explore the conditions we can help with before the problem escalates.